Citadel Advisors: Position updates

 Citadel Advisors added to its positions in Silver Bay Realty Trust (SBY), Bonanza Creek Energy (BCEI), Ryland Group (RYL), Astoria Financial (AF), Louisiana-Pacific Corporation (LPX), Rowan Companies (RDC), CommVault Systems (CVLT), and Newfield Exploration (NFX) and decreased its position in Rosetta Resources (ROSE).

-Citadel Advisors filed a 13G with the SEC (U.S. Securities and Exchange Commission) in February 2015 and updated its position in Rosetta Resources (ROSE).
-According to the filing, Citadel owns 5.4% of the company.
-The fund now has 3,323,655 shares, down from the 3,916,940 shares it had according to its 13G filing in November 2014.
+Citadel Advisors filed a 13G with the SEC (U.S. Securities and Exchange Commission) in January 2015 and updated its position in Ryland Group.
+According to the filing, Citadel owns 5% of the company.
+The fund now has 2,308,845 shares compared to 1.79 million shares it reported in previous 13F filings.

 Citadel Advisors invests in companies with declining share prices.
 Ryland Group’s share price has declined by over 16% in the last year.
 Having said that, Citadel is a long-term shareholder of Ryland, and it saw the stock double in value over the last three years.

 Ryland Homes is the sixth-largest new homebuilder in the US.
 It was founded in 1967 and is headquartered in California.
 Ryland Group (RYL) is a homebuilder and a mortgage-finance company.
 Since the beginning of 2015, it has already announced several new communities and projects across its focus regions in the Northern, Southern, and Western United States.

 The National Association of Realtors put out its Pending Home Sales Index for December.
 The index tracks the number of home sales under contract, and tends to lead the actual home sales data by a few months.
 The Pending Home Sales Index decreased 3.7% to 100.7 in December 2014 from a slightly downward revised 104.6 in November 2014.